Jocefynerooot/cpp_course/Basics/readme.md

 ```

 ### 4. Logical operators
-Logical operators are used to check whether an expression is true or false.
-If the expression is true, it returns 1 whereas if the expression is false, it returns 0.
+Logical operators are used to checking whether an expression is true or false.
+If the expression is true, it returns 1 whereas if the expression is false, it returns 0. we use logical operators to check more than one expression.
 ##### example
 ```cpp
 // 4.
 Logical operators